EMAp/sibgrapi-2014/tutorials.md

 **Abstract:**This tutorial presents a methodology for the development of multimedia mobile applications.
 It describes the complete process of creating this type of App, going through all the stages of its life cycle, from initial concept to final deployment and usage.
 The underlying theory and abstract notions are illustrated by a practical example: Jobim Botanic — a project developed by the VISGRAF Laboratory in collaboration with the Instituto Antonio Carlos Jobim.

-##Graphics for 3D
+##Graphics for 3D Printing

-Tutorial 5 - Room 1333 - 14:00 - 17:30
+- Tutorial 5 - Room 1333 - 14:00 - 17:30
-Tutorial Level: intermediate.
+- Tutorial Level: intermediate.
-Language: English
+- Language: English
-Estimated Time: 3 hours.
+- Estimated Time: 3 hours.

 **Authors:**
 - [Karina Rodriguez Echavarria](http://culturalinformatics.org.uk/whoweare#karina), (University of Brighton, Brighton, UK)